dosipod/SrWiki/Contributing-to-SR-WLED.md

-We learned a long time ago that a adding new code can make for a LOT of testing.
+We learned a long time ago that adding new code can make for a LOT of testing.
 If you offer to help out with this fork, please keep in mind that we support:

 * Several different analog microphones and some in different configurations (ie MAX9814), each of which need to be tested.
 * Line-in, with different possible line-in levels.